Aging & Health A to Z

-Simple changes to diet may help, such as increasing the amount of salt you put in your food, reducing or eliminating alcohol, increasing your intake of fluids, or drinking a cup of coffee and extra fluids at each meal, to avoid a drop in blood pressure after eating.
-Further, avoiding sudden shifts in positions is important; especially after you have been in bed all night or after a large meal be sure to get up slowly and wait a few minutes until any dizziness has passed before beginning to walk.
+Simple changes to diet may help to avoid a drop in blood pressure after eating, such as increasing the amount of salt you put in your food, reducing or eliminating alcohol, increasing your intake of fluids, or drinking a cup of coffee and extra fluids at each meal.,.
+Further, avoiding sudden shifts in positions is important, especially after you have been in bed all night, sitting for a long time, have just used the bathroom, or after a large meal.
+Be sure to get up slowly and wait a few minutes until any dizziness has passed before beginning to walk.

 Consider wearing over-the-knee pressure stockings which will help to prevent blood pooling in your feet and lower legs.
 Avoid walking or exercising in hot weather.

 A physiotherapist can show you how to pump your ankles and calves and clench your fists and forearms before moving from a lying or sitting to a standing position.
 This will encourage blood flow to your heart and upper body.
 Moving slowly and keeping your head elevated when lying down are all simple ways to avoid a sudden drop in blood pressure after a change in position.